crossminer/maracas/docs/index.md

 ## Detections

 ### Field Removed
-This issue is reported if a field is removed from its parent class.
+A field is removed from its parent class.
 Client projects are not able to access them anymore.

 **Detection**